openpgpjs/openpgpjs/README.md

     | brainpoolP512r1 | ECDH       | ECDSA     | Yes*       | No        | If native**      |
     | secp256k1       | ECDH       | ECDSA     | Yes*       | No        | If native**      |

    \* when available
    \** these curves are only constant-time if the underlying native implementation is available and constant-time

-* If the user's browser supports [native WebCrypto](https://caniuse.com/#feat=cryptography) via the `window.crypto.subtle` API, this will be used.
-Under Node.js the native [crypto module](https://nodejs.org/api/crypto.html#crypto_crypto) is used.
+* The platform's [native Web Crypto API](https://w3c.github.io/webcrypto/) is used for performance.
+On Node.js the native [crypto module](https://nodejs.org/api/crypto.html#crypto_crypto) is also used, in cases where it offers additional functionality.

 * The library implements authenticated encryption (AEAD) as per [RFC9580](https://datatracker.ietf.org/doc/rfc9580/) using AES-GCM, OCB, or EAX.
 This makes symmetric encryption faster on platforms with native implementations.
 However, since the specification is very recent and other OpenPGP implementations are in the process of adopting it, the feature is currently behind a flag. **Note: activating this setting can break compatibility with other OpenPGP implementations which have yet to implement the feature.** You can enable it by setting `openpgp.config.aeadProtect = true`.
   Note that this setting has a different effect from the one in OpenPGP.js v5, which implemented support for a provisional version of AEAD from [RFC4880bis](https://tools.ietf.org/html/draft-ietf-openpgp-rfc4880bis-10), which was modified in RFC9580.

   You can change the AEAD mode by setting one of the following options: